Lofelt/NiceVibrations/README.md

 For releasing there are two workflows:
 - Release SDK and Unity workflow: Install dependencies, run appropriate validation steps and then creates a GitHub release with both packages for the Lofelt Studio SDK and a Nice Vibrations.
 It is triggered once a tag is pushed under the `**sdk**unity**` format, e.g. `sdk-12.12.12-unity-10.10.1`.
-- Release haptic2ahap worfklow: Install dependencies and creates a GitHub release with a binary for the haptic2ahap CLI tool.
+- Release haptic2ahap workflow: Install dependencies and creates a GitHub release with a binary for the haptic2ahap CLI tool.
 It is triggered once a tag is pushed under the `**haptic2ahap**` format, e.g. `haptic2ahap-9.9.9`

 ## Locally